OpenSlides/openslides-export/README.rst

 =========

-Version 1.0 (unreleased)
+Version 1.0 (2015-03-18)
 ------------------------
-* First release of this plugin.
+* First release of this plugin to export agenda data to CSV and motion(s) to ODT and HTML.